32bitkid/refactorman.com/source/_drafts/typographic-unicode.md

 | <span>&#x0009;</span>Tab | `&#x0009;` | `&tab;` | `\0009`
 {% endfigure %}

-Now, for some more uncommon whitespace:
+But, that's not all!
+There are a *whole range* of typographical spaces that can, and should, be used in specific circumstances.

-{% figure Less Common HTML Whitespace class:space-table %}
+{% figure Less Common HTML Whitespace class:space-table class:text-table %}
 || HTML Number  | HTML Name | CSS
 |-:|:-:|:-:|:-:
 | Em<span>&#x2003;</span>Space | `&#x2003;` | `&emsp;` | `\2003`